dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
 * today:
   * how did the git assignment go?
+    * json validation / linting
+    * pull requests
+    * 60 people might be too many for this but in the end it worked out, people helped and fixed others bugs
   * map map!
   * on the order of a million slides to get through
+  * and games,  don't worry if it all seems overwhelming - plenty of time to practice and don't need to memorize it all
+* tomorrow DESIGN workshop during x-hour, will help with extra credit - not mandatory but you'll learn some stuff
+* Thursday lab2 goes out, will overlap with lab1, but we gotta start cranking through these so don't procrastinate

 ---
 name: Table Questions

+<iframe src="//giphy.com/embed/q0FBs96PQmjDi?hideSocial=true" width="480" height="269.76" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 * is git leveraging something your computer automatically does or does it do tracking/recording from scratch?
 * iframe is how prof had code next to generated page within a page?